 Updating Parser Plug-ins for Parser Error Codes

-This procedure provides a generic approach for updating your parser plug-in to use standardized parser error codes by leveraging the addError interface function.
+This procedure provides a generic approach for updating your Financial Institution Parser Plug-in to use standardized parser er ror codes by leveraging the addError interface function.
 Implement this update to ensure parser-level error reporting in NetSuite is standardized and actionable.

-Standardized error codes will also be adopted by the Bank Feeds SuiteApp beginning with its upgrade currently targeted for March 10, 2026.
-Until that upgrade, only custom or third-party plug-ins that have been updated as described in this topic will surface standardized error codes.
+Standardized error codes will be adopted by the Bank Feeds SuiteApp in a phased rollout, beginning with Yodlee in the upgrade targeted for March 11, 2026.
+Support for MX and Salt Edge is planned for a subsequent release in April 2026.
+Until these upgrades, only custom or third-party plug-ins that have been updated as described in this topic will surface standardized error codes.

 To update your parser plug-in to use standardized error codes for parser-level errors: